CyphrRiot/npglue/README.md

 - **OpenVINO Optimized**: Fast inference optimized for Intel hardware
 - **20-50+ tokens/sec**: Fast local inference with memory efficiency
 - **Performance Display**: Every response shows completion time and token rate
-- **Performance Diagnostics**: Built-in tools to identify and fix performance issues
 - **Model Switching**: Easy switching between models based on your needs
 - **Direct Answers**: No more rambling - get "4" when you ask "What is 2+2"
 - **Zed Compatible**: Works as Ollama provider (no API key hassles!)